Veronikask/Veronikask/README.md

 ### Hi there 👋

 My name is Veronika and I am a junior specialist in DATA ANALYTICS.
+My previous experience was financial analyst.

 I am completing a 12-month education program “Data analyst” from Yandex.Practikum and now I am looking for a job or internship.